laperss/gnss_enu_parser/README.md

-# gnss_parser
+# GNSS ENU parser
-This script parses string data published to either a serial port or a TCP socket.
+This script parses ENU (east north up) string data published to either a serial port or a TCP socket.
 Default setting is serial port.
 The parsed data is published in ROS using the custom message ENU, found in the msgs folder.